DistributedObjectProtocol/web/docs/guide/javascript/rpcs.md

         }
     }, 1000)

-    // We must return request to make this function asynchronously return request
+    // We must return request to make this function asynchronous return request
 }
 ```